inspire-eu-validation/download-service/sos-pre-defined/at4-10-language-capabilities-request.md

 # Language Capabilities Request

-**Purpose**: Check that the capabilities document might be retrieved in different languages.
+**Purpose**: Test that the capabilities document might be retrieved in different languages.

 **Prerequisites**
 Requirement 4.11, 4.12 and 4.13